Tomica (toy line): Tomica Limited Series

 From 2001 to 2013, Tomy produced the TL series targeted for the collector.
 These models are made with higher details, and one of their biggest features is realistic-looking wheels with rubberized plastic tires.
 Although many of them are based on existing or discontinued regular Tomica models, some are new castings made exclusively for the TL line, namely, Nissan Skyline GTB, Toyoda AA, and new MINI Cooper.
 In the case of the new MINI Cooper, the model was first released for the TL series in 2004 but in 2006 included in the regular line as no. 43.
 Model numbers started at 0001.
 Each model is produced for a limited period of time, so models with smaller numbers are discontinued while new models with higher numbers continue to appear.
 These models are packaged in open cardboard boxes surrounded on four sides with a transparent plastic sleeve.

 Tomica Premium Series

+Tomica Premium No. 01 Nismo R34 GT-R Z-tune, the first model in the series.

 Tomica started to offer the Tomica Premium Series from April 2015.
 The Premium line replaced Tomica Limited Series, the main differences being that it uses new molds for the vehicles and are not a limited release but rather in regular production that numbered with the same scheme as the classic line (re-using numbers for unrelated models).
 They were also aimed at a younger audience.

+The Tomica Premium Unlimited line was introduced in September 2021.
+It featured cars from various licensed properties, such as movie and anime franchises.
+Earlier releases were packaged in a plastic blister packaging, with the car being placed atop a small box that was similar in size to the Dream Tomica series, while later releases transitioned to being packaged in a larger box.